 The Nichols Library has a collection of local records and online resources to aid you with family history research.

-Vitals Card File and Cemetery Records.
-The Nichols Library has a card file of marriages, births and deaths from 1800-1900.
+CH vital records.
+CH marriages, births and deaths from 1800-1900 can be browsed online.
 Vitals for years after 1990 can be searched in our collection of town reports.
 The library also a book cemetery records, which contains a name index and maps, compiled by the Center harbor Historical Society.

 HeritageQuest Online is a web-based collection of American resources.
 Users can access HQ online.
 Login using the password in our brochure.
 The HQ database includes U.S. census data, local and family histories, city directories, veterans records, serials, and bank records.
 Features include convenient research guides, interactive census maps, and more.